Webcam Effects Online — Apply Live Filters to Your Camera

 • Blur can soften a cluttered background

-How to Use the Webcam Effects Tool — Step by Step
+How to Use Webcam Effects Online — Step by Step

-The webcam effects tool runs entirely in your browser using the HTML5 Canvas API.
+The webcam effects online tool runs entirely in your browser using the HTML5 Canvas API.
 Your camera feed is drawn to a canvas element every frame, and the selected CSS filter is applied in real time — no software, no upload, no processing on any server.
+You can see the effect before you capture a photo, switch between effects instantly, and preview your camera with any filter without any delay.

 1